AlexisCesar/Ocelot-API-Gateway/README.md

 Inside the ocelot.json file there are configurations that basically says:

-- "When API-Gateway application receives a request in /API1/motd reach API1 at localhost:5068/api/v1/hello endpoint, but only if the HTTP method is GET"
+- "When API-Gateway application receives a request in /API1/motd, reach out API1 at localhost:5068/api/v1/hello endpoint, but only if the HTTP method is GET"

-- "When API-Gateway application receives a request in /API2/motd reach API2 at localhost:5232/api/v1/hello endpoint, but only if the HTTP method is GET"
+- "When API-Gateway application receives a request in /API2/motd, reach out API2 at localhost:5232/api/v1/hello endpoint, but only if the HTTP method is GET"